JupyterPhysSciLab/JPSL_boilerplate/readme.md

-# Jupyter Physical Sciences Snippets Menu
+# Jupyter Physical Sciences Help Menu
-This is a version of [jupyter_boilerplate](https://github.com/moble/jupyter_boilerplate) with the menus trimmed extensively and initialization snippets for various JPSL tools added.
+This is a version of [jupyter_boilerplate](https://github.com/moble/jupyter_boilerplate) with the menus trimmed extensively.
+Links to documentation and initialization snippets for various JPSL tools have been added.

+Can be extended in the Nbextensions tab to show some of the default submenus included in the original Jupyter Snippets Menu.

+To install...(needs testing)

-Below is the contents of the readme from the original notebook extension.
+Below are the contents of the readme from the original notebook extension.
+Capabilities have not been removed only turned off.

-# Jupyter notebook snippets menu
+# Jupyter notebook snippets
+menu

 Adds a customizable menu item to Jupyter notebooks to insert snippets, boilerplate, and examples of code.